pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- This variable is used to set whether to enable the optimization of [Deriving TopN or Limit from window functions](/derive-topn-from-window.md).
+- Controls whether to enable the optimization rule of [Deriving TopN or Limit from window functions](/derive-topn-from-window.md).

 ### tidb_opt_desc_factor